p-j-smith/lipyphilic/docs/reference/analyses.rst

 <https://userguide.mdanalysis.org/stable/selections.html>`__ for more info on how to select atoms.

 By default, lipids are only allowed to be in the upper (`1`) or lower (`-1`) leaflet.
-See :mod:`lipyphilic.lib.assign_leaflets` for more information on selecting which molecules are allowed in the midplane.
+See :mod:`lipyphilic.leaflets.assign_leaflets` for more information on selecting which molecules are allowed in the midplane.

 .. note::